Phedon Papamichael

+He has been nominated for two Academy Awards for Best Cinematography, for Nebraska (2013) and The Trial of the Chicago 7 (2020).

 Early life and education

 Papamichael was born in Athens, Greece in 1962 to a Greek father and a German mother.

 When he was six years old, his family relocated to the United States, as his father, a well-known artist and set designer, was offered a job as a production designer for John Cassavetes.

-He studied photography and art at the University of Munich and received his Bachelor in Fine Arts in 1982.
+He studied photography and art at LMU Munich and received his Bachelor in Fine Arts in 1982.

 Career

 Papamichael's first job as a cinematographer was in the 1988 film Dance of the Damned, directed by Katt Shea.
 He would go on to make several future collaborations with director Shea and producer Roger Corman, making him a member of the so-called "Corman Film School", much like his contemporary Janusz Kamiński.

-As a director, he made his debut as a director with the film Sketch Artist, and later directed Dark Side of Genius, From Within and Arcadia Lost.
+He made his debut as a director with the film Sketch Artist, and later directed Dark Side of Genius, From Within and Arcadia Lost.

 In 2000, he was awarded the Prix Vision of the Avignon Film Festival for his cinematography in 27 Missing Kisses.